Medical Marijuana for Crohn's Disease in Florida

 Bring a valid Florida ID and gastroenterology records confirming Crohn's Disease diagnosis, colonoscopy or imaging reports, and a list of current medications including biologics or immunosuppressants.

-Get Certified for Crohn's Disease
+Get Your Medical Marijuana Card for Crohn's Disease

 Schedule your evaluation with Dr. Stratt.
 Same-day state registry submissions for qualifying patients.